Recognizing the rich heritage of our community

 At the heart of Tinner Hill stands the Tinner Hill Historic Site, a revered symbol of courage and activism.
 This site commemorates the founding of the first rural branch of the NAACP in 1915, a pivotal moment in the fight for civil rights.
 Through immersive exhibits and engaging programs, visitors can trace the footsteps of those who dared to dream of a more just and equitable society.

-The Tinner Hill Historic Park is the site of the original home to Joseph and Elizabeth Tinner, the couple who fought segregation laws after the borders of neighbouring towns were redrawn, cutting directly through their thriving community.
+The Tinner Hill Historic Site is the site of the original home to Joseph and Elizabeth Tinner, the couple who fought segregation laws after the borders of neighboring towns were redrawn, cutting directly through their thriving community.
 Their actions led to the first rural branch of the NAACP.

 The property is located on a hill in the southernmost portion of Falls Church.
 Charles Tinner and his wife built their family home on this lot and subdivided the rest for their ten children to someday build on.
 These lots developed into the African American community of Tinner Hill.
 The Tinner Hill community represented early land and home ownership in the African American community of Falls Church.